 |

-The protection accuracy score reflects how well the antivirus software scores against malware threats.
+The protection accuracy score reflects how well the antivirus software can detect and stop cyberthreats.
+The legitimate accuracy refers to how many false positives an antivirus program detects.
 The total accuracy is a combination of scores that judge the product’s effectiveness overall.
-Knowing this, you can see how although both Norton and Sophos scored well, Norton still beat out the competition.

 Norton vs. Sophos: compatibility and customer support